scroll down

 Who we are

 The National Commission for Persons with Disabilities (NCPWD) is the Establishment of Federal Government of Nigeria pursuant to section (31) of the Discrimination Against Persons with Disability (Prohibition) Act 2018.
-The Act was signed into law on the 17th January 2019 by President Muhammadu Buhari GCFR, the President and Commander in Chief of the Armed Forces of the Federal Republic of Nigeria.
+The Act was signed into law on the 17th January 2019 by the former President of the Federal Republic of Nigeria Gen. Muhammadu Buhari.
 The Act among other things, empowered the Commission to promote, protect and prioritize the rights of persons with disabilities, and to further enhance their productivity through education, health and other socio-economic activities of the state.

-The National Commission for Persons with Disabilities (NCPWD) is an Agency under the supervision of the Federal Ministry of Humanitarian Affairs, Disaster Management and Social Development headed by Hajiya Sadiya Umar Farouq and has the Office of the Executive Secretary as the Chief Executive Officer and the Head of the Agency.
-James David Lalu (npom) is the Pioneer Executive Secretary and the Chief Executive Officer of the Commission.
+The National Commission for Persons with Disabilities (NCPWD) is an Agency under the supervision of the Federal Ministry of Humanitarian Affairs, Disaster Management and Social Development headed by not yet state and has the Office of the Executive Secretary as the Executive Secretary of the Agency.
+Dr. Ayuba Burki Gufwan is the New Executive Secretary of the Commission.

 Mission